pillingworth/seatingplan/README.md

 The problem can have many solutions, some good some bad and some mediocre.
 These are modelled as a *Solution* class.

 In order to see how good the solution is we need some way of measuring it.
 There are many criteria that can be used for this but what it all boils down to is "is this solution better than another solution".
-We simply need a simple numeric score.
+We just need a simple numeric score.

 The problem is to try and make sure people meet as many other people as possible.
-We can simply count how many different people each person met and then total these.
-The number of tables a person sets at is also important.
-We want people to move around the tables and hosts.
+We can do this by counting how many different people each person meets and then total all these counts.
+The number of tables a person sits at is also important - we want people to move around the tables and hosts.
+So we can count those too.

 As a starting point I went for counting how many each person met and then combined this with how many tables each person visited, each measure weighted equally.